Stop comparing yourself to others

 You scroll through Instagram seeing one beautiful body after another.
 Typically, these people are fit by all definitions, but did you know that camera angle, body position, lighting, and filters play a huge role in what you are looking at?
 Photography tricks and apps help these people present the flawless, almost unreal version of themselves.
 Because let’s face it, these people aren’t perfect – none of us are.
-So take it easy on yourself!
+So give yourself some grace and take it easy on yourself!
+Work to be the best version of you, and be patient with yourself.
+It isn't an easy process.

 Next, take a picture of yourself in a bathing suit.
 I know this is the last thing you want to do, but trust me and take the picture.
 Take it in a controlled room with consistent lighting, stand in the exact same position, time of month (for women), and time of day.
 Control as many factors as possible so you can compare before and after photos.
 You will be amazed at the differences you see in the before & after photos that you don’t notice as you make daily progress.